-These two business taxes generated \$204 million in tax revenue in FY 2014, accounting for four percent of base budget revenue.
+These two business taxes generated \$116 million in tax revenue in FY 2017, accounting for three percent of base budget revenue.
 The corporate net income tax is a tax on the net profits of incorporated entities doing business in West Virginia.
-It applies only to C corporations, not S Corporations (e.g., Limited Liability Companies) or unincorporated entities that usually pay the personal income tax.
+It applies only to C Corporations, not S Corporations (e.g., Limited Liability Companies) or unincorporated entities that usually pay the personal income tax.
 This is because S Corporation shareholders include their share of the corporation's income on their individual personal income tax returns.
-The corporate income tax rate has undergone a series of decreases since 2007, and now stands at 6.5 percent, down 2.5 percentage points.
+The corporate income tax rate was reduced from 9 percent to 6.5 percent from 2007 to 2015.

 West Virginia is a "combined reporting" state.
 Combined reporting is a method of taxation that closes some corporate tax loopholes that large multi-state companies have used to avoid paying instate corporate income taxes.
 The business franchise tax applies to the net equity of a business for the privilege of conducting business and applies to most corporations, partnerships, and limited liability companies.
-The business franchise tax was lowered in January 2007 from 0.7 percent to 0.55 percent and, under current law, lowered each year since, until it was completely phased out in January 2015 with an estimated annual revenue loss of \$165 million.17
+The business franchise tax was lowered in January 2007 from 0.7 percent to 0.55 percent and lowered each subsequent year, until it was completely phased out in January 2015 with an estimated annual revenue loss of \$165 million.